casper-ecosystem/kyc-proxy-contract/README.md

 # KYC Proxy Contract
-This is a proxy contract to check if an account is kyc proved through registered providers(KYC Contracts).
+This is a proxy contract to check if an account is KYC proved through registered providers (KYC Contracts).

 This contract is compatible with KYC Contracts that have the following entrypoint:
 ```